microsoft/Project-Yellowstone-Documentation/business-central/purchases/purchases-powerbi-purchases-kpis.md

 ---
 ### Quantity Rcd.
 Not Invd.
 **Formula**
-- This KPI calculates the sum of Purchase Qty.
+- This measure calculates the sum of Purchase Qty.
 (Base) column from the Purchases table. where Source Type = Purchase Order Received Not Invoiced.

 **Data Sources**
 - Purchase Line